kushalsamant/coherence/anthologies.md

 This is an architecture thing.
 You should write your thoughts down.
 Or tell it to someone else without looking for a response, or say it out loud to yourself.
-I call this as sound boarding.
+I call this as soundboarding.
 And the person you do this with is your sounding board.
 More like how the board of directors of a company is.
 Ideally, make a list (ideally on paper), and ask a simple question, "Do you want to do this?" - then apply this rule - "If the answer is not a clear YES, then it's a clear No!"